radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/authentication/add-identity-provider.md

 This guide outlines the required steps to add a new authentication identity provider in Environment Operations Center.

-> **Note:** You should already have configured your Env Ops Center instance with your chosen identity provider prior to following the steps outlined in this guide.
+[!note] You should already have configured your Env Ops Center instance with your chosen identity provider prior to following the steps outlined in this guide.

 ## Getting Started